rakudo/rakudo/README.md

     $ make spectest # optional
     $ make install # IMPORTANT, installs to install/bin/perl6

-Note that the 'make install' step is necessary for running Rakudo from outside the build directory.
+Note that the `make install` step is necessary for running Rakudo from outside the build directory.
 But don't worry, it installs locally by default, so you don't need any administrator privileges for carrying out this step.

-## Multiple backends at the same time
+### Multiple backends at the same time

 By supplying combinations of backends to the --backends flag, you can get two or three backends built in the same prefix.
 The first